frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_build_custom_robot.rst

 Robot arm
 ---------------------
-Making the robot arm controllable is a bit more work then with the mobile platform.
+Making the robot arm controllable is a bit more work than with the mobile platform.
 First we also add a gazebo plugin to our **mobile_manipulator_robot.urdf.gazebo** file:

 .. literalinclude:: ../../_static/scripts/build_custom_robot/gazebo_ros_control.urdf.gazebo
        :language: XML